 Liz to Brad:

-Whether you are driving a U-Haul from New York to Chicago to help with a big move, lending your excel or PowerPoint skills to a last-minute work project, sending postcards while traveling, or simply lending a long arm to assist with an out-of-reach light bulb, they too have felt your thoughtfulness, generosity, and heart of gold.
+Whether you are driving a U-Haul from New York to Chicago to help with a big move, lending your excel or PowerPoint skills to a last-minute work project, sending postcards while traveling, or directly lending an extended arm to assist with an out-of-reach light bulb, they too have felt your thoughtfulness, generosity, and heart of gold.

 Kindness like yours is rare, but I know you didn’t get this way entirely on your own.
 To Sheri, Bob, Elissa, Zach, Adeline, and Juliet, thank you for the love and support you’ve given Brad that has helped him become the person he is today.

-Brad, I know you are really anxious for the mozzarella sticks portion of our Wedding Day, but I want to share just one more example of your thoughtfulness.
-Every night when I return home from work, often stressed and grumpy, you stop what you are doing, and get up to meet me at the door, usually with a big bear hug and an enthusiastic, sing-song greeting.
-Being who you are, such a gesture comes naturally and I know you probably don’t think about it much.
+Brad, I know you are really anxious about the mozzarella sticks portion of our Wedding Day, but I want to share just one more example of your thoughtfulness.
+Every night when I return home from work, often stressed and grumpy, you stop what you are doing and get up to meet me at the door, usually with a big bear hug and an enthusiastic, sing-song greeting.
+Being who you are, such a gesture comes naturally, and I know you probably don’t think about it much.
 But I will never be able to tell you how much it means to me.